-An Hien garden house gate faces to Perfume River so it gets the good Fengshui.
-In Vietnam, we think if your houses get perfect Fengshui, you will get richness and family members are always in good health.
+An Hien garden house gate faces the Perfume River so it gets the good Fengshui.
+In Vietnam, we think if your houses get perfect Fengshui, you will get richness, and family members are always in good health.

 3.2.
 The entrance screen

 Long times ago in Vietnam, we cared very much about Fengshui and Privacy.
 Our houses before were just connecting rooms houses.
 No high buildings like nowadays.

 So it was very easy for people from outside can see everything inside the house.
 We needed privacy so that in the middle of the main house and the gate there is a screen.
 It is also a part of Fengshui as well.